Introduction from the Managing Director

 Our business and its structure

-We are a provider of auto finance solutions.
+Vauxhall Finance plc is a company based in the UK with over 500 employees.
+We are a provider of auto finance solutions in the UK.
 We offer retail finance products to individuals and businesses to help them purchase vehicles.
 We also offer commercial lending products to dealers to help them finance and grow their businesses.
+We work with a number of suppliers that that help us to provide products and services to our customers.

 Our supply chains